• Home

 Can these donuts be made ahead of time?

-Most gluten free baked goods are best made the same day; you can make these donuts the night before without the icing, but they truly are best the same day.
+You can make these donuts the night before without the chocolate icing, but they truly are best the same day.

 If making the night before, keep the donuts in an airtight container in the fridge until ready to add the ganache.

-Can I make the icing ahead of time?
+Can I make the chocolate ganache icing ahead of time?

 Three gluten free donuts stacked as a tower.